dqsully/serde-hjson/README.md

 ## No-std support

 As long as there is a memory allocator, it is possible to use serde_hjson without the rest of the Rust standard library.
-This is supported on Rust 1.36+.
 Disable the default "std" feature and enable the "alloc" feature:

 ```toml
 [dependencies]